 Helpful aid on grant writing from the UW Writing Center.

-The NIH is adopting the use of Common Forms templates in accordance with notice NOT-OD-24-163, ensuring compliance with the Guidance for Implementing National Security Presidential Memorandum 33.
-This requirement will take effect for all NIH grant submissions and progress reports with a deadline to be announced.
+The NIH is adopting the use of Common Forms templates in accordance with notice NOT-OD-26-018 ensuring compliance with the Guidance for Implementing National Security Presidential Memorandum 33.
+Use of the Common Forms for Biographical Sketch, Current and Pending (Other) Support and NIH Biographical Sketch Supplement will be required for application due dates and all JIT, RPPR, and Prior Approval submissions on or after January 25, 2026.

 What This Means for You: